Nurse Practitioner (Post-Graduate Certificate)

 Advanced Practice Registered Nurse (APRN) Specialty Requirements

 Minimum clinical hour requirements: APRNs seeking an additional specialty will complete a minimum of 504 population-specific clinical hours.
-All other students will be required to complete a minimum of 672 clinical hours.
+All other students will be required to complete a minimum of 672 patient care clinical hours and 84 professional role clinical hours.
 Pediatric acute care nurse practitioner specialty requires a minimum of 588 clinical hours if there is no documentation of well-child care in primary certification.
+1 credit hour of clinical coursework is equivalent to 84 clinical clock hours.

 A program of study for postgraduate applicants will be created based upon a gap analysis of all official college transcripts and professional credentials.